 In recent years, accessibility has been applied as a basic criterion to all types of constructions, as established by the regulations.
 This affects public buildings, services such as hotels and also residential areas, especially their entrances and common areas such as patios, stairs, landings or garages.

 However, in properties that are more than 25 years old, this is not usually the case.
-For this reason, many people find it necessary, at a certain time, to reform their home to make it more accessible.
+For this reason, many people find it necessary, at a certain time, to reform their homes to make them more accessible.

 In the case of the common areas of a building or urbanization, any neighbor owner over 70 years of age or with a disability can request an improvement in their level of accessibility, which must be approved by a majority according to the Horizontal Property Law.
 The amount of these reforms must be paid by all residents, although there is public aid for this purpose.